Anchorsify/Anchorsify.github.io/_projects/Doton.md

  - Seal Speed: 8
  - Tags: Melee, Ground

 Effects: This technique can only be used if you are hidden from your target or underground, and uses your melee Taijutsu accuracy (rather than Ninjutsu).
-If used when hidden (but not underground), this technique is considered a surprise attack, and you briefly submerge underground and then move to melee range with your target to grab and pull them into the earth as you pop up from underneath them.
+If used when hidden (but not underground), you briefly submerge underground and then move to melee range with your target to grab and pull them into the earth as you pop up from underneath them.

 If you hit, you inflict them with a -1 Immobilization Penalty per point your Accuracy beats their defense, to a maximum of -6.
 They can dig themselves out from underground as a Speed 10 action which removes the penalty entirely.
 Until they get rid of the Immobilization penalty from this technique they can not move (as they are stuck to the spot), but can otherwise attack and defend themselves.